Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/binding-resolution.md

 * An abstract device path such as `<Gamepad>/buttonEast` matches the right action button on any connected gamepad.
 If you have a PlayStation controller and an [Xbox controller](devices-gamepads.md#xbox-controllers) connected, it resolves to the "Circle" button on the PlayStation controller, and to the "B" button on the Xbox controller.

-* A Binding path can also contain wildcards, such as `<Gamepad>/button*`.
+* A binding path can also contain wildcards, such as `<Gamepad>/button*`.
 This matches any control on any gamepad with a name starting with "button", which matches all the four action buttons on any connected gamepad.
 A different example: `*/{Submit}` matches any control tagged with the "Submit" [usage](controls.md#control-usages) on any device.

 If there are multiple bindings on the same action that all reference the same control(s), the control will effectively feed into the action multiple times.
 This is to allow, for example, a single control to produce different input on the same action by virtue of being bound in a different fashion ([composites](./composite-bindings.md), [processors](./add-processors-bindings-actions.md), [interactions](Interactions.md), etc).
 However, regardless of how many times a control is bound on any given action, it will only appear once in the action's [array of `controls`](xref:UnityEngine.InputSystem.InputAction.controls).